ida/adi.forumail/README.md

 Send a mail to your inboxes address.

-Add tags in the last line of your mail like this:
+Optionally add categories in the last line of your mail like this:

-    {tag1, tag2, tag3}
+    [a category, another category, cat é gory]

 Reply to post via mail